monroews/CEE4530/ProCoDA_Display.md

 ```
-The concentration data shows a rapid increase followed by
+The concentration data shows a rapid increase followed by the classic washout of a CMFR.

 ```Python
 myt=t=np.linspace(0,3,50)